siudeer/airspace-hugo/exampleSite/content/english/faq.md

 #### 4. Are the captures stressful for the deer?

-Captures can be stressful for the deer, but we try to reduce as much as possible the level of stress they endure.
-Deer will generally be quickly sedated so that they can be handled safely with any risk of injury.
-The drugs we used are safe and can be quickly reversed when we are done processing the deer.
+Captures can be stressful for the deer, but we try to reduce the level of stress they endure as much as possible.
+Deer are generally quickly sedated so that they can be handled safely with any risk of injury.
+The drugs we use are safe and can be quickly reversed when we are done processing the deer.
 In general, a deer is back up and running in less than 30 minutes.

 #### 5. How can I get involved?